HateNexus/nexus_crawler/README.md

-# nexus_crawler
+# Nexus Crawler
 Web crawler for collecting article and author data.
+Used downstream for hate speech community detection and surfacing hate speech code words.